KimDebroye/Entropy2099/BehoGuide.md

 - The units in screenshots below are positioned in an X-like shape.
 - The X position is merely an example.
-- On battle field, an X position isn't always advised.
+- On battle field, an X position isn't always recommended.
   * Sometimes f.e. a unit starts moving/repositioning when started, which may result in a failed attempt and troop loss.
   * _Personally, I do use X positioning as a default placement ( even on battle field )_.
     * _Setting up units near a beho becomes an automatism_.